torstees/MVtest/README.rst

-Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (we can't offer support for running MVTest under windows).
+Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (we can't offer support for running MVtest under windows).

 Running Unit Tests
 ++++++++++++++++++
-MVTest comes with a unit test suite which can be run prior to installation.
+MVtest comes with a unit test suite which can be run prior to installation.
 To run the tests, simply run the following command from within the root directory of the extracted archive's contents: